GrantHecht/JuSwarm.jl/README.md

 JuSwarm.jl is implimented similarly to MATLAB's PSO implimentation (particleswarm.m) and contains many of the same options.
 For the time being, please reference MATLAB's particleswarm.m documentation to see available options and thier discriptions.
-Additionally, please reference the JuSwarm.jl tests for more examples of its usage.
+Additionally, feel free to reference the JuSwarm.jl tests for more examples of its usage.